WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Giulia-Tomba/weekly-update.md

 #### Who helped you this week?
 * SW sent me the literature review she compiled and based her CLEARS framework upon
+ * AL: I enjoyed her presentation on this at All-Hands - shall we work with SW on some training/workshop/support for the EDoN Cohorts

 #### What did you achieve?
 * completed most of the Information Security and GDPR Awareness e-Learning courses
+ * AL: Great stuff - good effort!
 * attended an introductory webinar by the new AI Standards Hub
+ * AL: I think it will be realy useful to be involved with the Hub - was brought up at All-Hands too
 * attended part of the launch event for the new Lancet series on Racism, Xenophobia, Discrimination and Health
+ * AL: Interesting!
+Some thoughts we can bring back to EDoN perhaps?

 #### What did you struggle with?
 * getting anything done between one family illness and the next...
+ * AL: Take it easy - family comes first!

 #### Where do you need help from Arron?
 * response to SB regarding cheat sheets etc
+ * AL: Lets work with the Digital Hub on this!

 #### What would you like to work on next week?
 * don't think I'll manage to  do much structured work over the holidays, but I would like to focus more on technical retraining as soon as I am back in January
+ * AL: sounds good to me!